oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   slaves: nics or vlans,
 *   opts: Dictionary with stuff like mode and miimon.
 *   IpConfig,
+*   link_active: True/False,
-*   backend: Reference to the configurator that can apply/delete the configuration.
+*   conf_impl: Reference to the configurator implementation that can apply/delete changes.

 ##### Nic

 *   name.
 *   IpConfig,
+*   LinkActive: True/False,
-*   backend: Reference to the configurator that can apply/delete the configuration.
+*   conf_impl: Reference to the configurator implementation that can apply/delete changes.

 ##### VLAN

-*   Tag: The tag number of the VLAN.
+*   tag: The tag number of the VLAN.
 *   Interface: A nic, bond or bridge that has the vlan on top.
 *   IPConfing,
+*   link_active: True/False,
-*   backend: Reference to the configurator that can apply/delete the configuration.
+*   conf_impl: Reference to the configurator implementation that can apply/delete changes.

 ##### Alias